 Insider’s tip: The best insider’s tip we can offer for these tours is to take advantage of them!
 Most are free (the Whetstone’s tour ranges from $6.50 for children to $8.95 for adults) and you’ll learn how wine, spirits, and chocolate are made.
 They’re yummy but educational, too.

 - Make use of Groupon or those tourist guides you’ll find scattered throughout the city.
 Whether you like the online option or low-tech paper options, there are savings to be had.
 Although some of the coupons may save only a couple of bucks, it adds up over time.

-- Most people make it to Castillo de San Marcos, a 1600s fort in downtown that’s run by the National Park Service.
+- Don’t miss Castillo de San Marcos, a 1600s fort in downtown St. Augustine that’s run by the National Park Service.
 It’s definitely worth a visit and has some great angles for picture-taking.
 In addition to your standard visit, find out when they do re-enactments of a cannon launch, complete with costumed re-enactors speaking Spanglish.
-San Marco also is said to be haunted, so another option is walking around the perimeter at night (the inside will be closed) and take pictures to try and capture spirits or orbs.
+San Marcos is said to be haunted, so another option is walking around the perimeter at night (the inside will be closed) and take pictures to try and capture spirits or orbs.
 The same recommendation holds if you’re walking the interior of San Marco during the day—if you’re into ghosts, take a few shots, and you never know what spooky images you’ll find…

-- Find some of our previous St. Augustine stories here, here (the latter two stories for the Canadian publication Dreamscapes), and here, from our blog.
+- Find some of our previous St. Augustine stories here, here (the latter two stories for the Canadian publication Dreamscapes), here (about the lighthouse), and here, from our blog.
 Let us know if you have other St. Augustine questions that you want answered.